aluntzer/gtknodes/README.md

 The weird thing is that GtkBuilder apparently wants to add the internal children to the GtkNode widget, even though the "internal-child" property is set.
-This obviously fails, resulting in a warning message to be printed, however the restoration of the child's property succeeds.
+This obviously fails, resulting in a warning message, however the restoration of the child's property succeeds.
 I have not yet figured out, why this is the case, maybe this requires another builder class function to be implemented, or I may have misunderstood the intention of "internal-child".

-Example nodes demonstrating this are found in examples/nodes/node_step.c for the C demonstrator and in class NumberNode for the Python demo (examples/img.py).
+Example nodes demonstrating this functionality are found in examples/nodes/node_step.c for the C demonstrator and in class NumberNode for the Python demo (examples/img.py).